trexfeathers/trexfeathers.github.io/content/software_development/data_analyst_thrifty.md

 this analysis it became clear that managers within the department often already knew an explanation it took us hours to work out.
-The right thing to do was to stop focussing on our own analysis but instead put more effort into helping augment the work begin done by experts within each team.
+The right thing to do was to stop focussing on our own analysis but instead put more effort into helping augment the work being done by experts within each team.
 This meant creating more flexible data models that could be pivoted in many different ways depending on the investigation, and helping others with interpreting data (I often needed to help people